-I have todayfound out that Action Conveyancing have been shut down.
-They carried out my conveyancing in Launceston for a purchase of a leasehold flat 9 months ago.
-How can I establish that the property is in my name in the name of the previous owner?
+I have recentlybeen informed that Arc property Solicitors have closed.
+They carried out my conveyancing in Launceston for a purchase of a leasehold apartment 18 months ago.
+How can I establish that my home is in my name in the name of the previous owner?

-The easiest way to check if the property is registered to you, you can make a search of the land registry (£3.00).
+The quickest method to see if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Launceston conveyancing specialists.

 We're novice buyers - agreed a price, but the estate agent has warned us that the owners will only issue a contract if we instruct the agent's chosen lawyers as they need an ‘expedited deal’.
 My instinct tells me that we should use a family solicitor with experience of conveyancing in Launceston